lilitmovsisyan/combo_pa_lilit/README.md

 ## TO DO:

 1. Scaleup: Edit preset scales/users and remove Test dummy user.
-2. Blog: fix jumbotron background image.
-3. both: Understand how to host static files better.
-4. 'lilit': link to CV and contact info
+2. 'lilit': link to CV and contact info

-(Other ideas for improving the apps are noted elsewhere)
+(check iniviual app repos for more ideas for improving the apps)